 Dealing with the aftermath of a car accident is never fun, especially when you rear-end someone.
 Your first thoughts will probably revolve around how much this is going to cost you – even if you don’t think that you’re the one at fault.
 After all, the driver in back is always blamed for a rear-end collision, right?

 While it’s true that the rear driver is often held liable in a rear-end accident, that doesn’t mean that you should automatically claim responsibility if you rear-end someone.
-If you believe that the driver in front of you was actually the one at fault, it is possible to prove this.
+If you believe that the driver in front of you was actually the one at fault, it is possible to prove this if you can show that the other driver was the one who was negligent or reckless.
 Here are 8 situations in which the front driver may be at fault in a rear-end collision:

 1. The Other Driver Cuts You Off

 This is the most common cause of rear-end collisions where the front driver is usually found at fault.
 If a car suddenly moves in front of you that is moving significantly slower than you are, that brakes suddenly, or that cuts too closely in front of your car, that car’s driver is the cause of the accident.
-While you’re responsible for maintaining a safe following distance, a merging or lane-changing driver is responsible for moving a reasonable distance ahead of you.
+This kind of action on the other driver’s part is especially dangerous when they fail to use their turn signal.
+While you’re responsible for maintaining a safe following distance, a merging or lane-changing driver is responsible for moving a reasonable distance ahead of you and for using the proper signaling.

 2. Their Brake Lights are Out